 Now sit back and enjoy it.
 My family and friends all agree that this ice cream is far better than any store-bought version, and it does not contain any junk ingredients.

 This recipe and a few variations, along with many other healthy desserts and medicinal food recipes like herbal honey and healing tea recipes, will be published in a book I am working on.
 Over the last 20 years, I have developed over 200 different recipes which are grain-free, gluten-free, refined sugar-free, plant-based, cultured, and Paleo.

 Many of you know that I have enjoyed teaching healthy cooking classes in my local community and have given talks at retreats and at natural parenting events.
 This all came to a halt when I got sick.

-Although I am not healed yet I continue to trust in God’s plan while taking steps to regain my health so that I can continue helping people to make wise choices in their kitchen and in their homes.
+Although I am not healed yet, I continue to trust in God’s plan while taking steps to regain my health so that I can continue helping people to make wise choices in their kitchens and in their homes.